acheong08/crystallize/README.md

 # crystallize
 Encryption and signing tool using Kyber and Dilithium

+## Notes
+This is completely pointless.
+AES (symmetrical encryption) is still quantum resistant.
+Kyber is meant for transmitting keys across insecure space.
+However, I am using this to encrypt data in general.
+The size of files increase exponentially with this method and it is not suitable for data over 1MiB.
+This should be for extremely sensitive text that you do not want the world to ever see.

 # Usage
 ```
 crystallize v0.0.1 - A CLI tool for post quantum cryptography